 An example of a French exporter.

-If you export from France, using an EXW incoterm, you will invoice without taxes and your name will appear as the exporter on the administrative documents (SAD – Single Administrative Document).
-So you will need to recuperate the SAD “upon exit from the country” or keep alternative proof that the merchandise has indeed left the European Union Customs Territory.
-The problem with this is that you won’t be in control of the export customs formalities, nor the choice of customs representative.
-And yet your name appears of the SAD as the exporter, so you are liable from both a tax and customs point of view!
+A French exporter using an EXW incoterm will invoice without taxes and wants to appear as the exporter on the administrative documents (SAD – Single Administrative Document).
+So he will need to recuperate the SAD “upon exit from the country” or keep alternative proof that the merchandise has indeed left the European Union Customs Territory.
+The problem with EXW is is that he won’t be in control of the export customs formalities, nor the choice of customs representative.
+Sometimes he even cannot appear over the document for opacity reasons.

 The risks are as follows:

-- Without a SAD or alternative proof of leaving the EU customs territory, your billing without taxes will be denied during a tax inspection.
+- Without a SAD or alternative proof of leaving the EU customs territory, the exporter’s billing without taxes will be denied during a tax inspection.

-- Without being in control of the information written on the SAD (nomenclatures, value, origin), these could be wrong and leave you open to customs litigation.
+- Without being in control of the information written on the SAD (nomenclatures, value, origin), these could be wrong and leave the exporter open to customs litigation.

-- You are obliged to make your merchandise available packaged suitably for shipping (parcel or palet).
-Often you must also load the lorry that’s been sent by the buyer yourself, so you’ll need personnel to do this, which could put your employees at risk.
+- The exporter is obliged to make his merchandise available packaged suitably for shipping (parcel or palet).
+Often he must also load the lorry that’s been sent by the buyer himself, so he’ll need personnel to do this, which could put his employees at risk.